 Countywide Transit Network Study

-The Fairfax County Department of Transportation is conducting the Countywide Transit Network Study to determine the type of transit systems needed to accommodate desired economic growth throughout the county over the next several decades.
-The study will develop recommendations for where Metrorail should be extended, where streetcar or light-rail systems are appropriate, and where dedicated lanes that allow buses to move faster could go.
-The study will also recommend how the system can be phased in and funded over time.
+The Fairfax County Department of Transportation has been conducting the Countywide Transit Network Study since 2012, in an effort to determine the type of transit systems needed to accommodate desired economic growth throughout the county over the next several decades.
+The study has developed recommendations for where Metrorail should be extended, where light-rail or bus rapid transit systems are appropriate, and where express bus connections would help meet the transportation needs of future growth.

 Determine future countywide transit needs: